James Weddell: Later life

 Weddell died on 9 September 1834 at the age of forty-seven.
-Although perhaps less affluent and famous than might be expected he died in his relatively affluent house at Norfolk Street off the Strand in London.
+Although perhaps less affluent and famous than might be expected, he died in his house at Norfolk Street off the Strand in London.
 He was buried in the churchyard of St Clement Danes in the Strand, very close to his home.

 Commemorations

 Three places are named after him – the Weddell Sea, Weddell Islands in the South Orkney Islands, and Weddell Island in the Falklands.
 Also the Weddell seal is named after him.